Vyral/base-template/_posts/2019-01-03-7-steps-to-follow-when-buying-a-home-in-2019.md

 {% include pullquote.html %}

-If you have any real estate-related questions or you need help buying or selling a home, please reach out to me by phone at 503-522-0090 or email me at [Sarita@AskSarita.com](mailto:Sarita@AskSarita.com){: target="_blank"}.&nbsp;
+If you have any real estate-related questions or you need help buying or selling a home, please reach out to me by phone at 503-522-0090 or email me at [Sarita@AskSarita.com](mailto:Sarita@AskSarita.com){: target="_blank"}.